Explicit formulas for Grassmannian polylogarithms: Abstract

 \section{Abstract}

-We give a new explicit formula for Grassmannian polylogarithms in terms of iterated integrals.
+We give new explicit formulas for Grassmannian and Aomoto polylogarithms in terms of iterated integrals, for arbitrary weight.
 We also explicitly reduce the Grassmannian polylogarithm in weight~$4$ and in weight~$5$ each to depth~$2$.
-Furthermore, using this reduction in weight~$4$ we obtain an explicit, albeit complicated, form of the so-called $4$-ratio, which gives an expression for the Borel class in continuous cohomology of $\GL_4$ in terms of $\Lic_4$.
+Furthermore, using this reduction in weight~$4$ we obtain an explicit, albeit complicated, form of the so-called $4$-ratio, which gives an expression for the Borel class in continuous cohomology of $\GL_4(\CC)$ in terms of $\Lic_4$.